nucleoType98/Crypto-Viper/README.md

 > Symmetric Encryption/Decryption using AES/CBC encryption methods, the function requires a single string as argument, it will encrypt that string using AES encryption and return its encrypted version as string_view.

+> Warning: You must use the same viper instance when you're encrypting and decrypting a source, becuase Viper instances hold different key and Init Vector Values.
+So using a Viper1 for encryption and Viper2 for decryption will result in error.

 ```cpp
 #include "lib/viper.cpp"